wp-statistics/wp-statistics/readme.txt

 = dev-master =
 * Improvement: Isolation Browscap cache processes to reduce memory usage.
 * Improvement: Include `file.php` and `pluggable.php` in GeoIP downloader when is not exists.
+* Fixed: GeoIP database update problem.
+Added an alternative server for download database when impossible access to maxmind.com

 = 12.3.4 =
 * Updated: Browscap to v3.1.0 and fixed some issues.